 - Output formats: PDF, epub, mobi, HTML etc.

 Scrivener is a bit of an outlier in this list, being not a conversion software but the greatest text editor ever made.
-It is very complicated to write long and complex texts as a Word document; if you want to change or check something later, it is almost impossible to find the right spot.
-Scrivener was created for compiling complex projects: books, research articles or screenplays.
-If you have millions of footnotes and endnotes, work with thousands of references or just would like to see your storylines in cute little windows, Scrivener is just for you.
+It is very complicated to write long and complex texts as a Word document.
+If you want to change or check something later, it is almost impossible to find the right spot.
+Scrivener was created for compiling complex projects: books, research articles, or screenplays.
+It’s great for working with footnotes and endnotes, or thousands of references.

 |Pros||What you see is what you get (WYSIWYG) text editor, inexpensive (one-time fee), amazing for working on long and complex projects and export it into literally any format you would like to.
 A writer’s best friend.|